EdRyan/KindleClippings/README.md

 __GUI__

-1. Copy "My Clippings.txt" from your Kindle (e.g. by connecting it to your PC as a USB drive) to your computer
+1. Connect your Kindle to your PC as a USB drive
+1. Copy "My Clippings.txt" from your Kindle (optional)
 2. Build/Run the GUI
-3. Browse to the location of the "My Clippings.txt" file
+3. Browse to the location of the "My Clippings.txt" file __OR__ select the connected, removable Kindle device
 4. Click "Parse"
 5. Expand the appropriate author and book in the tree
 6. Double click on a highlight/note entry in the tree to view details